jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/20a_results_of_syntheses.md

 title: "20a.
 Results of syntheses – Summary of studies"
 summary:
     title: 20a.
 Summary of studies
+writing_guide:
+    text: |
+        For each synthesis, list the studies in a forest plot or a table.

+        Also summarize key characteristics and risk of bias of the studies in each synthesis.
+This should focus on the factors which help interpret the results of the synthesis.
+For example, some syntheses won’t answer the review question completely or will only indirectly address the review question.
 ---

 For each synthesis, briefly summarise the characteristics and risk of bias among contributing studies.